|Legler Systems Company|||||CR System|||||Contact Us|||||Help|||||Home||||

 This bank reconciliation software accepts a batch import CSV File (variable length) containing issued (unpaid) checks or cleared (paid) checks created by an external banking application.
 Procedure CR09 reformats a comma separated value (CSV) Text File into the Check Record format (fixed length) and writes them to an import Transfer File for subsequent processing by procedure CR08 to load these Check Records into the online CR System.

-The CRS software supports dynamic linking to data entry procedures (such as CR05 to CR01) with a single keystroke (function key F7) or double-click of the left mouse button.
+This user-friendly CRS software supports dynamic linking between data entry procedures (such as CR05 to CR01) with a single keystroke (function key F7) or double-click of the left mouse button.
+The linking data field is marked by an up arrowhead.

-The Check Reconciliation System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and Windows 7 and now Windows 10.
-The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
+The Check Reconciliation System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from Windows 3.1 to Windows XP (16-bit) and Windows 7 and now Windows 10.
+The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for Windows 10 (64-bit version).
 Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client laptop or desktop computer or the file server.
 Additionally, the CRS software can be run on a single stand-alone personal computer or on a Unix based computer, such as the IBM RS/6000 with IBM 3151 terminals using the AIX operating system.
 This Check Reconciliation software has been ported to the HP-3000 computer.
-In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the check reconciliation menu.
-The 2018 version of the check reconciliation software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
-Additional screen color codes are available with the 32-bit code.
+In addition to the standard application window size (80x25), a larger Command Prompt window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the check reconciliation menu.

 The Database Control System by Legler Systems Company is required to support online Master File updates in a multi-user environment and is included with the Check Reconciliation software.
 The CRS source programs are written in structured ANSI COBOL (COmmon Business Oriented Language), the most widely used business programming language, for easy maintenance in a client-server (ASCII code) or IBM mainframe (EBCDIC code) environment.
-A Micro Focus cobol compiler is used to generate the CRS executable programs for personal computers.
-Each CR end-user procedure shown on the Check Reconciliation Menu corresponds to a separate application program.
+A Micro Focus cobol compiler is used to generate the CRS executable programs for personal computers using 32-bit or 64-bit addressing.
+Each CR end-user procedure shown on the Check Reconciliation System Menu corresponds to a separate application program.

-The CR System software cost is identified in the Software Price Sheet and includes: (1) CRS executable programs for any version of MS Windows, (2) CRS Procedure Manual and (3) online Help File.
+The CR System software cost is identified in the Software Price Sheet and includes: (1) CRS executable programs for the Microsoft Windows environment, (2) CRS Procedure Manual and (3) online Help File.
 The technical CRS Systems Manual and source programs written in the ANSI COBOL language can be purchased separately.

-To request sample management reports and screen formats, General Information Manual or a free working demo of this CR System on a CD-ROM disc (or USB flash drive) for any version of MS Windows, e-mail Bill Legler in the San Francisco Bay Area, California.
+To request sample management reports and screen formats or a free working demo of this user-friendly CR System on a USB flash drive or CD-ROM disc for any version of Microsoft Windows, e-mail Bill Legler in the San Francisco Bay Area, California.

 Legler Systems Company, developer of the online Check Reconciliation software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site CRS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California (CA).
 E-mail support is always available regarding any CRS software questions or concerns.